 The Fly Catcher, Kendra’s Flip House, & What I’m Reading

-Right now she is rolling around in kitty crack I just gave her on the top level of her castle tower, where she looks out on her world from above.
+Right now, Ivy is rolling around in the kitty crack I just gave her on the top level of her castle tower, where she looks out on her world from above.

-Kendra was with various contractors in the yard of the flip house yesterday afternoon when a neighbor walked into the back yard where they were working.
+Kendra was with various contractors in the flip house’s yard yesterday afternoon when a neighbor walked into the backyard where they were working.

-What you see in that square will be a new bedroom and bath.
+What you see in that square will be a new bedroom and bathroom.

-She always uses one wall in the dining room for her “statement wall,” where she does something a bit different.
+She’s also knocking down a wall to make the little kitchen more spacious.
+She always uses one wall for her “statement wall,” where she does something a bit different.

 It is a psychological thriller about a woman, a psychologist, who has agoraphobia and has become a recluse in her home in New York City.
 She spends her time watching old movies, drinking wine, and spying on her neighbors with her Nikon camera zoom lens.

 Her life has been upended.
 The plot teases the reader about a traumatic event that culminates in Anna’s downfall.
-Which led to the temporary closing of her practice and the separation of she and her family when her husband and young daughter moved out.
+This led to the temporary closure of her practice and to her and her family being separated when her husband and young daughter moved out.

 Then, gazing out her window one night, Anna sees a neighbor she’s just recently met being stabbed.
 She calls the police.
 They bring the couple living in the house over to talk to Anna.

 But this isn’t the woman Anna met.
-Jane had sat right here with her a few days ago where they were getting to know one another and playing a game of chess.
+Jane had sat right here with her a few days ago, getting to know one another and playing a game of chess.

-These people act like she’s crazy.
+These people act like she’s lost her mind.
 But she knows she saw Jane getting stabbed.
 Not this Jane, but the Jane she met previously.

 She isn’t imagining this, is she?
 Is she now in danger as well?